 Couples need to speak the language of gratitude daily, not only for the benefit of their partner, but also for their own benefit.
 According to Wikipedia, gratitude means appreciation, acknowledgement, grace, gratefulness, honor, indebtedness, obligation, and thankfulness.
 It’s a feeling or attitude in acknowledgment of a benefit that one has received or will receive.

-- Sincere.
+Sincere.
 It has to come from the heart to be able to really inspire.
 If it’s not genuine, it will backfire.

-- Often.
+Often.
 For a relationship to be healthy and loving, you need 5-9 positive interactions for every negative one.
 I often find that couples in trouble are upside down on this count.
-My suggestion is to try to share at least 3-5 thank you's every day and you will see how both of you feel closer to each other and more loving.
+My suggestion is to try to share at least 3-5 thank you's every day and you will see how both of you feel more loving and closer to each other.

 Don't just show your gratitude once a year during holidays or at special occasions.
 Instead, build it into your daily and weekly habits, and you will see your relationship blossom.